-The following outlines the minimum level of service and support that the Job-Path provider must provide:
+The following outlines the minimum level of service and support that the JobPath provider must provide:

 - The jobseeker will be invited to a 'one-to-one' meeting with the JobPath Provider within 20 days of being referred by the Department. - From the day of that meeting, in most cases the JobPath provider will work with the unemployed person for 12 months. - The 'one-to-one' meeting will be with a Personal Advisor.
-The Personal Advisor will work with the unemployed person to agree a 'Personal Progression Plan'.
-The Plan may be agreed at the meeting, but has to be agreed within 20 days of this meeting. - The Plan must identify the fields of work appropriate for the unemployed person; the barriers to employment facing the unemployed person and the agreed actions to overcome such barriers; the unemployed person's job/employment goals; an agreed set of skills training, education and development goals and actions and an agreed set of potential employment related experience interventions.
+The Personal Advisor will work with the unemployed person to agree a 'Personal

-- If the unemployed person has been unsuccessful in obtaining full-time work, they will meet with their Personal Advisor for 'Review Meetings' at least every four weeks or so.
-Where a person is in part-time employment, their Personal Advisor will structure their appointments as appropriate. - If the unemployed person has been successful in obtaining work, the Job-Path Provider will provide 'in employment support' for at least three months and up to twelve months while in employment.
+- The Plan must identify the fields of work appropriate for the unemployed person; the barriers to employment facing the unemployed person and the agreed actions to overcome such barriers; the unemployed person's job/employment goals; an agreed set of skills training, education and development goals and actions and an agreed set of potential employment related experience interventions. - If the unemployed person has been unsuccessful in obtaining full-time work, they will meet with their Personal Advisor for 'Review Meetings' at least every four weeks or so.
+Where a person is in part-time employment, their Personal Advisor will structure their appointments as appropriate. - If the unemployed person has been successful in obtaining work, the JobPath Provider will provide 'in employment support' for at least three months and up to twelve months while in employment.
 The JobPath Provider will be required to contact the person within 5 days of starting work and within at least every four weeks or so thereafter for at least the first three months. - Jobseekers will retain their Social Welfare payments while on JobPath.